Dhammiko/what-to-do/README.md

 what to do in your area

 known bugs:
+  if you get a circular reference error just stop and restart;  I've only seen it happen when execution gets halted.

-  the api's return good data 99% of the time but in some rare instances their json response will be missing elements and the app does not gracefully handle these.
+  the api's return good data 99% of the time but in some rare instances their json response will be missing elements and the app does not gracefully handle these yet.  it's rare enough that I didn't try to mitigate it.

   sometimes the API will return a city that is really far away, like colorado once in a while for 90210.  this would require a bit of effort to fix and slow things down so I've left it.

 todo: